What to Do If Your Wallet is Lost or Stolen

 5. If you need one, get a new Social Security number

-If you kept your Social Security card in your wallet, you should also contact the Social Security Administration to get a new social security number.
-This is good identity theft protection.
-Likewise, you should keep an eye on your credit reports just to make sure no one has been using your identity to apply for loans or credit.
+If your Social Security card was in there, contact the Social Security Administration for a replacement number.
+Also keep an eye on your credit reports to make sure no one’s opening accounts in your name.

 6. Get a new driver’s license